 In most cases, yes, you can sell your art without a business license.
-However, there may be some exceptions depending on where you are selling your artwork and the type of artwork you are selling.
-It is always best to check with your local laws and regulations to ensure that you comply with selling your artwork.
+However, there may be some exceptions depending on where you sell your artwork and the type of artwork you are selling.
+It is always best to check local laws and regulations to ensure you comply with selling your artwork.

 Do I Need A Copyright To Sell My Art?